OpenSwitchNOS/openswitch-ops-snmpd/How_to_support_a_mib.md

 ```
 pip install ply
 ```
-1. Understand the one to one (1:1) mapping between the feature MIB and the schema and write a JSON file.
+1. Understand the one to one (1:1) mapping between the MIB feature and the schema,  and write a JSON file.
 The JSON file format follows:
 	- **MIBtype**--The MIB object type (scalar/tabular/trap)
 	- **OvsTable**--Corresponding schema table for the MIB object.
 It is *null* if there is no one to one (1:1) mapping for the MIB object.